Learned, Lagged, LLM-splained: LLM Responses to End User Security Questions: Method

+We found corpora from related research to be limited in scope~\cite{chen2023can,pattnaik2023perspectives,pattnaik2023perspectives} or were unable to be shared~\cite{redmiles2020webadvice}.
+Therefore, we built our own corpus of questions by mining dominant security topics and using them alongside question templates to extract user questions from {trusted resources}.

+\paragraph{Authoritative sources.} To assess the accuracy and completeness of LLM responses, we identified authoritative sources for each question in our study.
+These sources were selected based on established criteria for trusted resources and typically included FAQs, advice bulletins, or official documentation published by reputable organizations.
+For straightforward questions (e.g., “What is malware?”), a single authoritative source---the source of the question---often sufficed.
+However, more complex questions (e.g., “What are some other ways of defending against a phishing attack?”) required consultation of multiple sources and expert interpretation.
+On average, 1.7 authoritative sources were used per question.
+All sources were reviewed and validated for reliability by cybersecurity subject matter experts at a major financial services institution.

-To classify the questions by the type of security information sought, two researchers reached agreement that each question is most aligned with one of the following areas: \textbf{glossary and facts, guidance and best practices, attacks, trends, and risk assessment}.
-In addition, we also classified questions by knowledge category, \textbf{factual}, \textbf{conceptual}, and \textbf{procedural}, as in Bloom's taxonomy \cite{blooms-taxonomy-2001}.
-We will make the questions and their categorizations publicly available.
+To classify the questions by the type of security information sought, two authors agreed that each question is most aligned with one of the following areas: \textbf{glossary and facts, guidance and best practices, attacks, trends, and risk assessment}.
+We also classified questions by knowledge category, \textbf{factual}, \textbf{conceptual}, and \textbf{procedural}, as in Bloom's taxonomy \cite{blooms-taxonomy-2001}.
+See \Cref{tab:appendix-gpt-evaluation-dist-big-with-directness} for the number of questions in each category.
+We will make the questions and their categorizations available for other researchers.